trellistk/documents/SOPs/Git_Standard_Operating_Procedures.md

 ```

 ### Creating Your Pull Request
-Create your pull request to master.
-Assign a merge master and any relevant folks to review your code.
+Create your pull request to develop.
+Assign a merge develop and any relevant folks to review your code.
 It is important to have a good description of what your pull request is all about.
 Include this information in your pull request when relevant:
 - [ ] Descriptive but concise title
 - [ ] The problem you are trying to solve
 - [ ] Your approach to solving the problem